View the full list of fields, first using long-form arguments:

 file, this

-information will be used at image creation time to generate a
+information is used at image creation time to generate a

 /etc/yum.repos.d/clusterware-node.repo